coderefinery/2021-05-10-workshop/video-editlist.yaml.md

 - output: day1-welcome.mp4
   title: Intro - CodeRefinery May 2021
   description: >
-    The introduction to this workshop, explaining general mechanicse
+    The introduction to this workshop, explaining general mechanics and what CodeRefinery is.
   time:
     - 12:20, 31:14

 # Git-intro day 1
 - output: day1-git-intro-1.mp4
+  title: Git Intro day 1 - CodeRefinery May 2021
+  description: >
+    ...
   time:
     - 31:14, 38:13      # Lesson (Sabry)
     # cut to remove YouTube video